Self Publishing Guide

 DISTRIBUTION — GETTING YOUR BOOK OUT TO THE PUBLIC

-The most important point that most self-published authors appear to overlook, is that it is a pointless exercise if people cannot buy their book.
-This is where the ready-availability and the economical and reliable distribution of a book is critical.
-WRITERSWORLD not only sets up the distribution for your book to assist the book wholesaler and consequently the book retailer and book purchaser, we also send an ADVANCE INFORMATION SHEET (see page 28 for an example of this) to the book wholesaler along with a copy of the book’s front cover.
+The most important point that most self-published authors appear to overlook is that it is a pointless exercise if people cannot buy their book.
+This is where the ready availability and the economical and reliable distribution of your book is critical.
+WRITERSWORLD not only sets up the distribution for your book to assist the book wholesaler and consequently the book retailer and book purchaser, we also send an ADVANCE INFORMATION SHEET to the book wholesaler along with a copy of the book’s front cover.

 This is where yet again WRITERSWORLD comes into its own, for although it is possible to get by without using the services of a book wholesaler, the choices are very unpalatable.
 A book wholesaler is the entity that stores copies of the book in a warehouse, distributes the book to the book retailer, collects the money from the sale of the book by the retailer, and advances the royalties to WRITERSWORLD who in turn pays the royalties to the author.

-Of course, a self-published author could distribute the book him/herself, but that would require having to go to the post office and mail off the copy or copies to whoever wanted to buy them.
-This then leaves the problem of authors having to raise invoices each and every time they mail those copies, and just hope they get paid.
+Of course, a self-published author could distribute the book him/herself, but that would require having to go to the post office and mail off a copy or copies to whoever wanted to buy them.
+This then leaves the problem of the author having to raise invoices each and every time they mail those copies and just hope they get paid.

-Another way around the problem is to sign up for the Amazon Advantage Programme, the problem here being that Amazon takes up to 65% of the retail price in royalties and will send in one-off orders, which often means that, after taking into account the cost of postage & packing and their time, the author actually loses money on every book, and also has to put up with Amazon’s long-winded and draconian payment terms and exclusivity requirements, which means being precluded from using other retail outlets.
+Another way round the problem is to sign up for the Amazon Advantage programme, the problem here being that Amazon takes up to 65% of the retail price in royalties.
+They will also send in one-off orders, which often means that, after taking into account the cost of postage & packing and their time, the author actually loses money on every book, and also has to put up with Amazon’s long-winded and draconian payment terms and exclusivity requirements, which means being precluded from other outlets.

-Of course, there are other print-on-demand book publishers who purport to offer distribution, but they frequently fail to point out that their distribution is not only very limited, but they also charge an 'administration fee', which inevitably means the self-published author’s revenues are depleted.
+Of course, there are other print-on-demand publishers who purport to offer distribution, but they frequently fail to point out that their distribution is not only very limited, but they also charge an ‘administration’ fee, which inevitably means the self-published author’s revenues are depleted.
 WRITERSWORLD alleviates all this complicated and inefficient mess.

 OUR BOOK WHOLESALER